What are Minibeasts?

 Properties of invertebrate animals

-As invertebrates don’t have a skeleton they are usually soft and bend easily, which makes them quite vulnerable so some species have a shell to live in, like a snail, or a harder outer skeleton ( exoskeleton ) which protects their soft body.
+As invertebrates don’t have a skeleton,, they are usually soft and bend easily, which makes them quite vulnerable.
+Some species have a shell to live in, like a snail or a harder outer skeleton ( exoskeleton ) that protects their soft body.

 Why are Minibeasts useful?

-Some Minibeasts are decomposers, they feed on dead leaves as well as other waste matter, releasing nutrients into the soil which can then be absorbed easily by plants.
+Some Minibeasts are decomposers.
+They feed on dead leaves and other waste matter, releasing nutrients into the soil that plants can easily absorb.

 Minibeasts are an important part of the food chain and are eaten by birds and other small mammals.